rails/rails/guides/source/active_record_validations.md

 database.
 For example, it may be important to your application to ensure that every user provides a valid email address and mailing address.
 Model-level validations are the best way to ensure that only valid data is saved into your database.
-They are database agnostic, cannot be bypassed by end users, and are convenient to test and maintain.
+They can be used with any database, cannot be bypassed by end users, and are convenient to test and maintain.
 Rails provides built-in helpers for common needs, and allows you to create your own validation methods as well.